datasone/setup_var.efi/README.md

 ⚠ Use this tool with extreme caution as accessing wrong varstore or variable may completely brick your computer!

+---
+**The new usage document is for git master version.
+For current newest release (0.2.x), refer to [document of that version](https://github.com/datasone/setup_var.efi/blob/0.2.x/README.md).**

+---
 Note: If you have been using the modded grub tool, you may want to refer to [the cheatsheet](#grub-cheatsheet).

 ## Term definitions